trucemop/gaffer-docker/docker/accumulo/README.md

 user and pw in .env SINGLE_USER_CREDENTIALS fields

-accumulo credentials in conf/client.conf principal token fields

-can get shell with (use token field in client.conf for pw): docker exec -it accumulo-master accumulo shell -u root
+it will take awhile to build and start.  containers will show exit 1 for a bit while everything settles. after accumulo is up, grant root pii auths with (password: secret): docker exec -it accumulo-master accumulo shell -u root -e 'addauths -s pii -u root'